nmrML/nmrML/README.md

 [**The Metabolomics Innovation Centre**](http://www.metabolomicscentre.ca/exchangeformats)

 The Metabolomics Innovation Centre (TMIC) is a Canadian-funded core facility that has a unique combination of infrastructure and personnel to perform a wide range of cutting-edge metabolomic studies for clinical trials research, biomedical studies, bioproducts studies, nutrient profiling and environmental testing.
 The TMIC platform is led by Dr. David Wishart (University of Alberta), Dr. Christoph Borchers (University of Victoria) and Dr. Liang Li (University of Alberta).
-This group devivered the nmrML predecessor that is amended and extended in the COSMOS Project.
+This group delivered the nmrML predecessor that is amended and extended in the COSMOS Project.

 [**Leibniz-Institute of Plant Biochemistry**](http://www.ipb-halle.de/en/)